SA-22 Graduation Criteria

 • Completed all program of study requirements as specified by the Green River College catalog, including minimum grade point average as specified by your program of study

-Students may graduate using the program of study requirements in effect during their first quarter of enrollment in that program at Green River College for up to six (6) years.
+Students may graduate using the program of study requirements in effect during their first quarter of enrollment in that program at Green River College for up to six (6) academic years.
 After six years, students must meet the requirements listed in the current catalog.
-Students may petition the Degree Exception Committee with either a) proof of continuous enrollment or b) request for degree exception.
-See Policy SA-20: Degree Exception for additional information.

 Participation in Commencement Ceremony